|8 to 10 inches

 This breed is playful, affectionate, gentle, quiet, well-behaved, and polite.
 These kitties adore their owners and will follow them around.
 Some cats are happy to ride on their owner’s shoulders as they go about their business.

 The Russian Blue is polite toward trusted humans and believes they, too, should be polite.
 Therefore, this kitty dislikes anyone who makes it look silly and never forgets the offense.
 What a dignified cat!
 However, they are also sensitive and hate being ignored.

 Russian Blues are loving and affectionate with family.
 However, they are reserved and shy when strangers come knocking.
 It is not unusual for the cat to hide at a higher ground to survey your guests.
 And if one stranger catches their attention, the cat will not hesitate to shower its affection towards them.

 This kitty is vocal when it comes to cleanliness and routine.
-It dislikes sudden changes like delaying its mealtimes or will purr at strangers.
-The cat is notoriously clean and prefers using a spotless litterbox.
-A dirty litterbox may drive your cat into doing its business on cleaner parts of your home.
+They are notoriously clean and prefer using a spotless litter box.
+A dirty litter box may drive your cat into doing its business on cleaner areas of your home.

 Russian Blues are excellent climbers and very adventurous.
 To keep them safe, ensure that you block all dangerous spaces and install childproof locks.
 Additionally, these cats are independent and won’t mind your absence during the day, but they will welcome you happily after work, follow you around, and lie next to you as you relax.

 Are These Cats Good for Families? 👪

 They sure are.
-The cat will appear reserved when you bring it home but do not worry.
+These cats will appear reserved when you bring them home, but do not worry.
 With time, your pet will become an affectionate family member.
 The Russian Blue will even try to cheer you up by patting your face or attempting to soothe a crying baby.

-The kitty’s playful nature makes it a great playmate for your kids.
+The kitty’s playful nature makes them a great playmate for your kids.
 In fact, this breed rarely bites or scratches.
 However, teach your kids not to startle the Russian Blue.
 They dislike loud noises but love a calm environment with predictable routines.